aksht7/NodeJs-ShoppingStore/README.md

 # Shopping-cart webApp (With Mongo)

-An e-commerce web-application using javascript.
+An e-commerce web-application using js(Node,Express)
 ## Functionalities :
  - Admin can add , delete & update products.
  - User Registration.